-Rim and core: Construction technique for midsole; typically a five to 10 millimetres thick edge (rim) of higher density foam, compression moulded around a slightly softer (low-density) centre (core) of foam.
+Rim and core: Construction technique for midsole; typically a five to 10 millimetres thick edge (rim) of higher density foam, compression molded around a slightly softer (low-density) center (core) of foam.

 Scotchlite: Reflective material used as trim to increase visibility of running shoes.